Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_client_send_playback_action_cmd(g_client_h, server_name, playback_action, NULL);
    ```

-   Plus, you can send various commands using below APIs.
+   You can send various commands using the following APIs.
    ```
    char *request_id = NULL; //If you want to receive reply, set this